Tongue twister: Types

 Some tongue twisters are used for speech practice and vocal warmup:

 Tongue twisters are used to train pronunciation skills in non-native speakers:

 Other types of tongue twisters derive their humor from producing vulgar results only when performed incorrectly:

 Some twisters are amusing because they sound incorrect even when pronounced correctly:

 In 2013, MIT researchers claimed that this is the trickiest twister to date:

-Linguistics of tongue twisters
+Linguistics

 Phonemes

 Based on the MIT confusion matrix of 1620 single phoneme errors, the phoneme with the greatest margin of speech error is l [l] mistaken for r [r].
 Other phonemes that had a high level of speech error include s [s] mistaken for sh [ʃ], f [f] for p [p], r [r] for l [l], w [w] for r [r], and many more.
 These sounds are most likely to transform to a similar sound when placed in near vicinity of each other.
 Most of these mix-ups can be attributed to the two phonemes having similar areas of articulation in the mouth.

 Pronunciation difficulty is also theorized to have an effect on tongue twisters.
 For example, t [t] is thought to be easier to pronounce than ch [tʃ].
 As a result, speakers may naturally transform ch [tʃ] to t [t] or when trying to pronounce certain tongue twisters.